-Historic Travellers from the west arriving in Asia for the first time are forgiven for believing they arrived on another planet.
+Historic Travellers from the west arriving in Asia for the first time are forgiven for believing they came on another planet.
 The opposite is true if you were travelling West.

 Cultures have developed over millions of years in both parts of the globe.
-It is therefore fascinating to be able to study all cultures and is one of the riches we all inherit.
+It is therefore fascinating to study all cultures and is one of the riches we all inherit.

 A well-travelled individual will understand more easily the journey we are all on.
-Recent changes in communication are allowing a much better understanding of the world we live in.
+Recent communication changes are allowing a much better understanding of the world we live in.
 So lets all travel and try to communicate, understand and respect each other for the sake of our children.

-The one constant we all share is the sea, and that is connected to sailing, boating and travel.
+The one constant we all share is the sea, connected to sailing, boating and travel.
 The development of adventure boating only spans thousands of years.
 It is not so surprising that different cultures shared many ideas in the development of boats.

 Sydney Harbour is a National Park, the islands and foreshore around Sydney Harbour are well protected.
 You can explore Sydney’s history on a guided tour or make your own adventure and enjoy coastal walks, picnics and swimming.

 Generally, local fishing boats and much modern pleasure craft developed to the eastern side of the Indian ocean tend to favour a canoe with establishing out-riggers design.
 This sort of craft is stable in both deep and shallow water.
 Modern marinas are generally but not exclusively a concept of the west.
 This general leisure development might explain why marinas in Asia are underdeveloped.
-In the future development of Asia marina growth will be a booming industry along with all sectors of the marine industry that service leisure boating.
+In Asia’s future development, marina growth will be a booming industry and all sectors of the marine industry that service leisure boating.

-Perhaps a good example of this being the comparison of the shortage of Marinas for deep watercraft is exposed in India compared with Europe.
+Perhaps a good example of this is comparing the shortage of Marinas for deep watercraft in India compared with Europe.
 Some would say it is a cultural difference, and perhaps this is true.
 Leasure and small commercial sailing and boating are changing, driven by demand.